Notification pursuant to chapter 9, section 5 of the Securities Markets Act

 Plc Uutechnic Group Oyj: Notification pursuant to chapter 9, section 5 of the Securities Markets Act

-Plc Uutechnic Group Oyj has received on 18 January 2021 the following notification pursuant to chapter 9, section 5 of the Securities Markets Act (the "SMA") from Jonni Peräaho, according to which Jonni Peräaho's total holding of shares in Plc Uutechnic Group Oyj has fallen below the threshold of five (5) per cent on 18 January 2021.
+Plc Uutechnic Group Oyj has received on 18 January 2021 the following notification pursuant to chapter 9, section 5 of the Securities Markets Act (the "SMA") from Kyösti Kakkonen, according to which Joensuun Kauppa ja Kone Oy's, a company controlled by Kyösti Kakkonen, total holding of shares in Plc Uutechnic Group Oyj has fallen below the threshold of five (5) per cent on 18 January 2021.
 According to the notification, the reason for the notification was a disposal of shares or voting rights.

-Total position of Jonni Peräaho in Plc Uutechnic Group Oyj according to the notification:
+Total position of Kyösti Kakkonen in Plc Uutechnic Group Oyj according to the notification:

 |% of shares and voting rights